Amanita pantherina (DC.) P. Kumm. - Panthercap

 Distribution

 Quite a rare find in Britain, the Panthercap is much more common in southern Europe.
 The cap colour is very variable and cannot be used as a reliable identification feature: we have found Panthercaps with pale ochre caps as well as some very dark brown ones.
-The specimen shown on the left, excavated to reveal the structure of the volva and stem base, is from a mixed Cork Oak/pine woodland site near to Aljezir, in south-west Portugal.
+The specimen shown above, excavated to reveal the structure of the volva and stem base, is from a mixed Cork Oak/pine woodland site near to Aljezir, in south-west Portugal.
 Many other Panthercaps including a few with much darker caps and one or two much paler were found within a radius of 20 metres.

 Etymology